 When a person experiences alcohol-related verbal abuse in Australia, is the relationship between the victim and perpetrator different for men and women?

-For both Australian men and women, the largest proportion of verbal abuse incidents from someone under the influence of alcohol are perpetrated by a stranger.
-However, women are more likely than men to be verbally abused by a spouse/partner or other relative.
+Although the largest proportion of verbal abuse incidents from someone under the influence of alcohol are perpetrated by a stranger for both men and women, alcohol-related verbal abuse from a stranger is more common among men.
+Women are significantly more likely than men to be verbally abused by a spouse/partner or other relative.

-Among Australian women, the perpetrator of alcohol-related verbal abuse is a person not known to the victim in 49% of cases, another person known to the victim in 16% of cases, the current/former spouse or partner in 27% of cases; another relative in 17% of cases; and a friend in 8% of cases.
+Among Australian women, the perpetrator of alcohol-related verbal abuse is a person not known to the victim in 51% of cases; the current/former spouse or partner in 25% of cases; another relative in 19% of cases; a friend in 7% of cases; and another person known to the victim in 18% of cases.

 Under the Influence of Alcohol: There is no single objective standard for being under the influence of alcohol.
 Similarly, data sources used in the NADK do not provide a definition of this term.
 It is popularly understood as referring to an individual who has consumed enough alcohol to impair their mental, physical, and/or cognitive faculties.
 However, definitions and standards may vary between jurisdictions, sectors and organisations.